krzysztof-lagowski/alp-4/README.md

 ## How To

 * fork this repository
-* add teaching assistant (TA) and your peers to this repository.
+* add teaching assistant (TA) and peers to your fork.
 * give TA reporter role and your peers maintainer (or developer)
 * for every exercise, checkout either the *c-example* or the *java-example* branch and name the new branch accordingly